What is Microsoft Entra ID Governance?

 Simplifying identity governance tasks with automation

 Once you've started using these identity governance features, you can easily automate common identity governance scenarios.
-The following table shows how to get started for each scenario:
+The following table shows how to get started with automation for each scenario:

 |Scenario to automate||Automation guide|